subgraph/sgos_handbook/05_features_and_advanced_usage_02_oz.md

 $ sudo oz-setup install evince
 ```

-When the profile is installed, Oz will *divert* the path of the program
+When the profile is installed, **Oz** will *divert* the path of the program
 executable.
-Instead of the program running directly, diverting it lets Oz start
+Instead of the program running directly, diverting it lets **Oz**
-the program.
-So the next time it is started, the program will be sandboxed by
+start the program.
+So the next time it is started, the program will be sandboxed
-Oz.
+by **Oz**.

 ### Disabling an Oz profile